aerithnetzer/biblatex-transformer/article/main.md

 ---
-title: Saving Time, Saving Money
-subtitle: Or, how to do metadata curation using LLMs locally.
+title: Does Microsoft *really* need more Money?
+subtitle: Evaluating Local Large Language Models For Machine-Readable Metadata Curation
 author: Aerith Y. Netzer,
 date: \today
 abstract: |
-  In the past century, the well-documented consolidation of the academic publishing industry created economic conditions that incentivize universities to publish their own academic journals.
-While these journals are necessary and good, they are not as well-funded or well-staffed as corporate players.
-These preconditions necessitate university libraries and presses to use all resources at their disposal to make their publishing operations run at peak efficiency.
-A large opportunity cost incurred by the university-owned publisher is machine-actionable metadata creation, leading to a cropping of for- and non-profit players in the industry to provide these services.
-We present three insights [there is a better word than insights here] - that reference metadata curation using LLMs is possible, that we can run these LLMs on local hardware, and we end with some tutorials for replication at other university-owned presses.
+  Northwestern University spent far too much time and effort curating citation data by hand.
+Here, we show that large language models can be an efficient way to convert plain-text citations to BibTeX for use in machine-actionable metadata.
+Further, we prove that these models can be run locally, without cloud compute cost.
+With these tools, university-owned publishing operations can increase their operating efficiency with no effect on quality.
 bibliography: ./references.bib
 csl: ./chicago-author-date.csl # or chicago-note-bibliography.csl for the Notes and Bibliography system
 header-includes:
   - \usepackage[margin=1in]{geometry}
 ---
+## About the Author

+Aerith Y. Netzer is the Digital Publishing and Repository Librarian at Northwestern University in Evanston, Illinois.

 ## Background and Motivation

-University-owned journal-publishing operations operate under far tighter economic constraints --- direct and opportunity --- and therefore must solve the same problems of corporate academic publishers with a fraction of the resources available.
-One of these problems is reference metadata, i.e. machine-actionable references that are then used to count citations of articles.
+University-owned journal-publishing operations operate under far tighter economic constraints---direct and opportunity---and therefore must solve the same problems of corporate academic publishers with a fraction of the resources available.[@acrl2024] [@relxMarketSegments2023]One of these problems is reference metadata, i.e., machine-actionable references that are then used to count citations of articles.
 The act of capturing, counting, and using citations accurately allows for funding agencies, universities, and publishers to make data-driven decisions for funding allocation, allows for reviewers to validate the research of a manuscript, and allows for faster literature review.
-Here, we evaluate the use of local large language models to curate the metadata with minimal human intervention.

 ### An Example